The ultimate guide on how to find the right therapist for you

 Social workers usually have a Master's degree in Social Work, though some have a Doctoral degree.
 They have two years of coursework (four for Doctorates) involving sociology, growth and development, mental health theory and practice, human behavior/social environment, psychology, research methods.
 Note, those who have a Bachelors in Social Work can work in organizations and community centers, but they cannot pursue licensure and work in private practice without a graduate degree.

-There are a wide variety of specializations the Licensed Clinical Social Worker can focus on.
+There are a wide variety of specializations Licensed Clinical Social Workers can focus on.
 These include specialties such as: working with mental health issues, substance abuse, public health, school social work, medical social work, marriage counseling or children and family therapy.

 Social workers interested in becoming psychotherapists have training experiences focused on psychotherapy.
 They are required to be supervised for a certain number of hours after attaining their degree in order to practice independently.
 Social workers have an alphabet soup of titles: independently licensed social workers may be called LCSW, LISW, LICSW, or LASW depending on state and speciality.
 Associate social workers may be called ACSW, LSWAIC, or LSWAA.